rng-guy/NFSMWBartender/README.md

 **Helicopter (de / re)spawning** (`BartenderSettings\Advanced\Helicopter.ini`):

-* All vehicles you specify to replace the helicopter must each have the ``CHOPPER`` class assigned to them in their `pvehicle` VltEd entry, either directly or through a parent entry.
+* All vehicles you specify to replace the helicopter must each have the ``CHOPPER`` class assigned to them in their `pvehicle` VltEd entries, either directly or through parent entries.

 &nbsp;